The built environment and transportation provide us with shelter and mobility that

 Chemical Engineering (B.S.)

-By mixing theory with imperical research, this program explores the role of chemistry and its manipulation in a range of disciplines including phamaceuticals, biotech, catalyst handling, and semiconductors.
+By mixing theory with empirical research, this program explores the role of chemistry and its manipulation in a range of disciplines including pharmaceuticals, biotech, catalyst handling, and semiconductors.

 Civil Engineering (B.S.)